DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

 ---
 layout: components
-title: DoctorLogic Social Reputation - Medical Reputation Management
+title: Online Reputation Management for Doctors | DoctorLogic
 description: "Online reputation can make or break your medical practice.
-Control the narrative.
-Organize reviews, receive notifications, display your talent like never before."
+Control the narrative and see reviews like never before with our management services at DoctorLogic."
 meta_image: "/img/meta/social-reputation.jpg"
 nofollow: false
 gsap: true